w3c/trace-context/spec/30-processing-model.md

 # Processing Model

 This section provides a step-by-step description of the behavior of a tracing implementation - also called tracer - when a request is received.
 This description can be used as a reference when implementing a Trace Context compliant tracing system, middleware - like a proxy or messaging bus - or cloud service.

 ## Processing Model for Working with Trace Context

-The processing model describes the behaviour of a tracer which forwards and modifies Trace Context headers.
+The processing model describes the behavior of a tracer which forwards and modifies Trace Context headers.

 1. The tracer checks an incoming request for a `traceparent` and a `tracestate` header.
 2. If no `traceparent` header is received, the tracer creates a new `trace-id` and `parent-id` representing the current operation.

-1. If `traceparent` header is present, the tracer tries to parse the version of the `traceparent` header.
+3. If `traceparent` header is present, the tracer tries to parse the version of the `traceparent` header.
    - If the version prefix cannot be parsed, the tracer creates a new `traceparent` header and deletes `tracestate`.
    - If the version number is higher than supported by the tracer, the implementation uses the format defined in this specification to parse `trace-id` and `parent-id`.
 The tracer will only parse `trace-flags` values supported by the current version of this specification and ignore all other values.
 If parsing fails, the tracing system creates a new `traceparent` header and deletes the `tracestate`.

-3. If the tracer supports the version number, it validates `trace-id` and `parent-id`.
+4. If the tracer supports the version number, it validates `trace-id` and `parent-id`.
    - If either `trace-id`, `parent-id` or `trace-flags` are invalid, the tracer creates a new `traceparent` header and deletes `tracestate`.

-4. The tracer validates the `tracestate` header.
+5. The tracer validates the `tracestate` header.
 If the `tracestate` header cannot be parsed the tracer deletes it.

-5. For each outgoing request the tracer performs the following steps:
+6. For each outgoing request the tracer performs the following steps:
    - The tracing system MUST modify the `traceparent` header.
         - **Update `parent-id`**.
 The value of property `parent-id` MUST be set to a value representing the ID of the current operation.